Reiningecho90/chances-discord-bot-public/README.md

 - Purged to Update-Archive.txt (1/10/2022)
 - Parts for a dedicated server are being acquired, bot will be server hosted in 4.5 months is all goes to plan (1/10/2022)
 - Created new issue on Valentines day update (1/1/2022)
+- New issue created for dedicated server release (1/10/2021)
+- New milestones created for server release and Valentines Day update (1/10/2021)